Boeing CEO: Air travel won’t return to 2019 level for two to three years

 In answer to a question about pensions that has worried Boeing retirees, he asserted unequivocally that the company pension plan is secure.

-The dramatic fall in Boeing’s stock price — more than 60 percent lower since the start of the year — has caused concern among retirees because management chose to fund the pension plan in part with company shares.
+The dramatic fall in Boeing’s stock price — more than 60% lower since the start of the year — has caused concern among retirees because management chose to fund the pension plan in part with company shares.

 But Calhoun offered reassurance: “There’s nothing I see that would put risk into the pension plan,” he said.

-Responding to a shareholder question about when the company would resume paying dividends, Calhoun said bluntly “it will be years.”
+Responding to a shareholder question about when the company would resume paying dividends, Calhoun said bluntly, “It will be years.”

-He said the company will have to borrow heavily in the next six months “to get through this very difficult moment” and that repaying that debt would be the priority, not giving cash to shareholders.
+He said the company will have to borrow heavily in the next six months “to get through this very difficult moment.”
+Repaying that debt would be the priority, not giving cash to shareholders, he added.

 Despite the grim outlook for the next couple of years and beyond, Calhoun expressed optimism about the company’s eventual recovery.

-Note: This story has been corrected.
-It briefly included information supplied by the Society of Professional Engineering Employees in Aerospace (SPEEA) union that proved incorrect.
-The information, concerning expected job cuts by Boeing, has been removed.
-Boeing has not provided the union any estimate of the number of job cuts that are planned.